iaatue/Landstorfer-PhD/README.md

 table

 Tables 25-30 correspond to the thesis's tables.
-Feige_autom_ALL and PG_autom_ALL comprise all found transitions in the respective stellar spectrum.
+Feige_autom_ALL and PG_autom_ALL comprise all identified transitions in the respective stellar spectrum.

 Feige_autom_ALL.txt,